Bridget Jones's Diary (novel): Film adaptation

 A film adaptation of the novel was released in 2001.
 The film stars Renée Zellweger (in an Academy Award nominated role) as the eponymous heroine, Hugh Grant as Daniel Cleaver, and Colin Firth as Mark Darcy.
 It was directed by Sharon Maguire (Helen Fielding's friend who was the inspiration for Shazzer) and the screenplay was written by Fielding, Andrew Davies, and Richard Curtis.

 Musical adaptation

-A musical version was in the works, with the show was due to open in London's West End in 2012, although this never happened.
+A musical version was in the works, with the show due to open in London's West End in 2012, although this never happened.
 British pop singer Lily Allen wrote the score and lyrics, and Stephen Daldry was said to be directing, joined by his co-worker Peter Darling, who would have served as choreographer.
 An official cast for the production was never finalised, but workshops for the show did begin with TV actress and star of Legally Blonde the Musical, Sheridan Smith, in the title role.
 Allen stated in 2014 that while the musical was finished, it was unlikely to see the light of day.